gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

 I could have kept experimenting with different commands to filter the log results.
 However, I also wondered whether there was a better tool or solution for reading these logs.

+---

 **Task 4:** Analyzed the CloudTrail logs by using Athena

+The advantage of using Athena is that I could now run SQL queries over the log data.

+**Step 1:** In the left panel of the Athena Query Editor, selected + beside the cloudtrail_logs_monitoring#### table.

+`I noticed how each standard child element that existed in a CloudTrail log record in JSON format had a corresponding column name in this database.
+The useridentity database column was a struct type, because it contained more than a single name-value pair.
+Similarly, the resources database column was an array.`

 **Challenge:** Identify the hacker